-Columbia Banking System Inc (NASDAQ:COLB) is currently trading at a trailing P/E of 18.2x, which is lower than the industry average of 19.2x.
-While this makes COLB appear like a great stock to buy, you might change your mind after I explain the assumptions behind the P/E ratio.
-In this article, I will deconstruct the P/E ratio and highlight what you need to be careful of when using the P/E ratio.
-Check out our latest analysis for Columbia Banking System
+Columbia Banking System Inc (NASDAQ:COLB) is currently trading at a trailing P/E of 19.9x, which is higher than the industry average of 17.8x.
+While COLB might seem like a stock to avoid or sell if you own it, it is important to understand the assumptions behind the P/E ratio before you make any investment decisions.
+Today, I will deconstruct the P/E ratio and highlight what you need to be careful of when using the P/E ratio.
+View our latest analysis for Columbia Banking System

 Price-Earnings Ratio = Price per share ÷ Earnings per share

-On its own, the P/E ratio doesn’t tell you much; however, it becomes extremely useful when you compare it with other similar companies.
-We preferably want to compare the stock’s P/E ratio to the average of companies that have similar features to COLB, such as capital structure and profitability.
-A quick method of creating a peer group is to use companies in the same industry, which is what I’ll do.
+The P/E ratio itself doesn’t tell you a lot; however, it becomes very insightful when you compare it with other similar companies.
+We want to compare the stock’s P/E ratio to the average of companies that have similar characteristics as COLB, such as size and country of operation.
+One way of gathering a peer group is to use firms in the same industry, which is what I’ll do.
 Since COLB’s P/E of 19.9x is higher than its industry peers (17.8x), it means that investors are paying more than they should for each dollar of COLB’s earnings.
 Therefore, according to this analysis, COLB is an over-priced stock.

 A few caveats

-Before you jump to the conclusion that COLB should be banished from your portfolio, it is important to note that this conclusion is based on two key assumptions.
-The first is that our “similar companies” are actually similar to COLB.
-If the companies aren’t similar, the difference in P/E might be a result of other factors.
-For example, if you are inadvertently comparing lower risk firms with COLB, then COLB’s P/E would naturally be lower than its peers, since investors would value those with lower risk with a higher price.
-The other possibility is if you were accidentally comparing higher growth firms with COLB.
-In this case, COLB’s P/E would be lower since investors would also reward its peers’ higher growth with a higher price.
+Before you jump to the conclusion that COLB should be banished from your portfolio, it is important to realise that our conclusion rests on two assertions.
+Firstly, our peer group contains companies that are similar to COLB.
+If this isn’t the case, the difference in P/E could be due to other factors.
+For example, if you are comparing lower risk firms with COLB, then its P/E would naturally be lower than its peers, as investors would value those with lower risk at a higher price.
 The second assumption that must hold true is that the stocks we are comparing COLB to are fairly valued by the market.
-If this assumption does not hold true, COLB’s lower P/E ratio may be because firms in our peer group are being overvalued by the market.
+If this does not hold true, COLB’s lower P/E ratio may be because firms in our peer group are overvalued by the market.

 What this means for you:

 Are you a shareholder?
-Since you may have already conducted your due diligence on COLB, the undervaluation of the stock may mean it is a good time to top up on your current holdings.
-But at the end of the day, keep in mind that relative valuation relies heavily on critical assumptions I've outlined above.
+Since you may have already conducted your due diligence on COLB, the overvaluation of the stock may mean it is a good time to reduce your current holdings.
+But at the end of the day, keep in mind that relative valuation relies heavily on critical assumptions I’ve outlined above.

 PE is one aspect of your portfolio construction to consider when holding or entering into a stock.
 But it is certainly not the only factor.
 Take a look at our most recent infographic report on Columbia Banking System for a more in-depth analysis of the stock to help you make a well-informed investment decision.
 Since we know a limitation of PE is it doesn’t properly account for growth, you can use our free platform to see my list of stocks with a high growth potential and see if their PE is still reasonable.